Merzasphor/MWSE/docs/source/lua/type/tes3gameFile/daysPassed.rst

 daysPassed
 ====================================================================================================

 `number`_.
+Read-only.
 The number of days passed, from a save game.

 .. _`number`: ../../../lua/type/number.html